Low-rank Covariate Balancing Estimators under Interference: Introduction

-We establish the asymptotic properties of the proposed low-rank weighting estimator in clustered network (or partial) interference settings and analyze the impact of misspecifying the low-rank structure on bias and variance.
-We also provide a consistent estimator of the variance and create an asymptotically valid confidence interval.
+Exploiting this low-rank structure, we propose covariate balancing estimators that are asymptotically unbiased for a broad class of causal estimands without requiring knowledge of the true propensity score.
+We establish asymptotic normality of the proposed estimator under clustered network, or partial, interference settings.
+We further characterize its bias and variance under misspecification of the low-rank structure.
+Furthermore, we develop a consistent variance estimator and construct asymptotically valid confidence intervals.
+The proposed approach yields substantial efficiency gains over the standard IPW estimator.

 Finally, we propose a data-driven method for selecting among a set of candidate low-rank structures, enabling inference even when knowledge of the interference structure is imperfect.
+We also show that in the case that the propensity score is known (as happens in experimental designs), our methodology can be modified to allow IPW-style estimation that leverages low-rank structures.
 Simulation studies confirm the theoretical advantages, and a real-world application demonstrates the practical utility of our proposed methodology.